DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   Target release for removal of the legacy API will be defined once most PMDs have switched to rte_flow.

-* cryptodev: All PMD names definitions will be moved to the individual PMDs in 17.08.

 * cryptodev: API changes are planned for 17.08 for the sessions management to make it agnostic to the underlying devices, removing coupling with crypto PMDs, so a single session can be used on multiple devices.